Instrumental Music Instructor

 This Special Authority does not enable the applicant to teach any other subject.

-Instrumental music teachers can lodge an Application for a Special Authority for an Unregistered Person to Teach (Music/Religion/Anangu) form with the Board.
+Instrumental music instructors can lodge an Application for a Special Authority for an Unregistered Person to Teach form with the Board.

 Minimum Qualifications Requirements

-- A major study in the instrument to be taught as part of an approved music degree, diploma or equivalent qualification awarded on satisfactory completion of a tertiary course of study that is of at least three years full-time duration or part-time equivalent.
+- A major study in the instrument to be taught as part of an approved music degree, diploma or equivalent qualification awarded on satisfactory completion of a tertiary course of study that is of at least three years full-time duration or part-time equivalent and;

-- And evidence of approved studies in music education/teaching/pedagogy.
+- Evidence of approved studies in music education/teaching/pedagogy.